andrewgdotcom/poshlib/README.md

 ### parse-opt - routines for parsing GNU-style longopts

+This requires extended getopt.
+Note that Darwin/MacOS does NOT supply gnu getopt by default; it must be installed via e.g. MacPorts or Homebrew.

 All of the functions *must* be invoked using `eval` in order to modify the calling script's ARGV.

 The full-featured version is: